Last changed: Sat, 31st Dec '22

 Infobip is a global cloud communications platform that enables businesses to build connected customer experiences across all stages of the customer journey at scale, with easy and contextualized interactions over customers’ preferred channels.
-This tax strategy sets out approach to taxes in the United Kingdom for Infobip Limited and all of it subsidiaries incorporated in United Kingdom („Infobip“).
+This tax strategy sets out approach to taxes in the United Kingdom for Infobip Limited and all of its subsidiaries incorporated in United Kingdom, as well as its parent company Infobip Holdings Limited which is a tax resident in the UK („Infobip“).

 Infobip’s UK Tax Strategy is published in compliance with paragraph 16(2), Schedule 19 of the Finance Act 2016.

 This tax strategy applies to applicable UK taxes.
 This tax strategy has been reviewed and approved by the management of Infobip on December 31, 2022.

 Infobip is committed to achieving timely compliance with all applicable UK tax laws, including that it pays the appropriate amount of UK tax and tax returns, and payments are accurate and made on time.
 Infobip’s tax strategy is overseen by the management team in the UK.
 Through a coordinated effort, which includes contributions from Infobip’s various departments, the tax department implements the approach to compliance with respect to the UK tax obligations.
 Infobip’s tax department collaborates with the wider business groups to identify, assess, monitor and manage tax risks within the business.